valevo/SABIO/conconcor.md

  3. some experiment should make use of the contentiousness scores... perhaps correlate contentiousness with sentiment (the output of a sentiment anaylser)?
  4. some experiment should make use of the preferred alternatives... perhaps: exchange contentious terms by their preferred alternatives, then measure biasedness of the oontext (or sentiment)?

+ - the original BERTje paper did sentiment analysis, cites a Dutch corpus of sentiments and reports scores -> is the trained analyser available somewhere?
+   -> ULMFiT does even better than BERTje, maybe that has pretrained sentiment analysis available for Dutch?

 #### Potential Difficulties